 10 Content Packs

 Another slight variation on a theme here.
-Content packs have been superseded by Power BI apps, but are still available as of January 2018.
+Content packs have been superseded by Power BI apps, but are still available with classic workspaces as of February 2020.
 You package items within a content pack and assign permissions to that single entity for consumption by other users.
 Such users can click the get data link in the power bi service and import a content pack into their current workspace.

 11 Publish to Web